rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 <img src="images/Burial_Mounds.png" alt="Burial Mounds Map" width="600" border="10" /><br>
 *Fig.: Burial mounds in Uedemer Hochwald.*

-South west of the village Marienbaum (belongs to Xanten municipality) is the forest "Uedemer Hochwald" in which many burial mounds from the Hallstatt period (a Celtic culture between 850 and 450 BCE) can be found.
+South west of the village Marienbaum (belongs to Xanten municipality) is the forest "Uedemer Hochwald" in which many burial mounds (German: Hügelgrab (sg.), Hügelgräber (pl.)) from the Hallstatt period (a Celtic culture between 850 and 450 BCE) can be found.
 The above picture shows a map section with some of the burial mounds indicated as grey dots.

 **Task 1:** <br>